internetarchive/iaux-shared-resize-observer/README.md

 With the addition of the `ResizeObserver` in the web development toolchain, Web Components and other containers can now observe their own viewports and resize accordingly.

-This is very powerful, but if each Web Component creates its own `ResizeObserver`, you take a big performance hit, as noted in this [ResizeObserver performance investigation](https://groups.google.com/a/chromium.org/g/blink-dev/c/z6ienONUb5A/m/F5-VcUZtBAAJ).
+This is very powerful, but if each Web Component creates its own `ResizeObserver`, you take a big performance hit, as noted in this look into [ResizeObserver performance](https://groups.google.com/a/chromium.org/g/blink-dev/c/z6ienONUb5A/m/F5-VcUZtBAAJ).

 Using the `SharedResizeObserver` allows components to take advantage of `ResizeObservers` while still maintaining a smooth and responsive user interface.